 Of course, like any themed restaurant, I always highly recommend trying out the specialities such as the Bratwurst or Meatballs if you’re heading to dine out.
 After all, it’s Bavarian-inspired and you can get standard dishes elsewhere in the city.

 Apres-Ski without even Skiing.

-The decor is plush and luxurious and the table by the fire is going to be a great hub for people meeting when their full programme of events launch.
-With weekly entertainment, a karaoke bar, cocktail classes and more Antler are able to cater private events for up to 640 people.
+The decor is plush and luxurious and the table by the fire is going to be a great hub for people meeting friends there when their full programme of events launch.
+With weekly entertainment, a karaoke bar, cocktail classes and more Antler are able to cater to private events for up to 640 people.
 They have a huge heated outdoor garden complete with tables inside cable cars.
 It really is Newcastle’s coolest destination to be seen at.

 If you’re heading to Newcastle for a weekend away with friends or your partner.
 A hen-do or stag-do or you’re just wanting to live it up like a Geordie then Antler is a great place to try.
 If you’re looking for the bars as featured on Geordie Shore you’ll want to visit Mosely Street, Antler Newcastle is right at the end of this street and you’ll see favourites such as Bijoux, Jalou, Perdu, House of Smith, Madame Koos and of course TupTup.